stefans2708/compose-news/app/src/main/java/readme.md

    - Why is `Box` required in the search bar composable?
    - Maybe object per bottom bar tab (NewsNavigator file)?
    - Make `navigateToTab` as an extension function to NavController
+   - Check if navigation has changed (Objects instead of string routes)

 2. Data
    - The `Context` variable in the LocalUserManagerImpl which is in the Data layer